 My name is Kourosh Rahimkhani and I am a doctoral candidate in Political Science at Binghamton University.
-I specialize in Comparative Politics and my work explores politics of ethnoreligious identities, nondemocratic elections, authoritarian politics, particularly the conditions impacting authoritarian regimes’ creation and survival as well as their interaction with opposition groups.
+I specialize in Comparative Politics and International Relations and my work explores politics of ethnoreligious identities, nondemocratic elections, authoritarian politics, particularly the conditions impacting authoritarian regimes’ creation and survival as well as their interaction with opposition groups.

 My research focuses on the role of the political institutions in the durability of authoritarian regimes, with emphasis on the electoral participation of citizens in these countries.
 I examine how dictators manipulate democratic institutions such as elections, political parties, and legislative bodies that might constrain their powers.